 Replacing packages of plastic silverware with reusable metal silverware

 Employing a share table for students to pass along unopened food

-In the 2019-2020 school year, parent volunteers - working closely with partners - launched a new suite of sustainability efforts in the cafeteria.
+In the 2019-2020 school year, parent volunteers worked closely with partners to launch a new suite of sustainability efforts in the cafeteria.
 These include:

 Recycling at Laurel Ridge